elys-network/LP-Rebalancing-Vault/ARCHITECTURE.md

-# High Yield LP Vault System Architecture
+# LP Yield Optimizer Vault System Architecture

-This document provides a high-level overview of the internal architecture of the High Yield LP Vault.
+This document provides a high-level overview of the internal architecture of the LP Yield Optimizer Vault.
 It is intended for developers who want to understand the system's components, data flow, and design principles.

 ## Core Philosophy